vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 It builds static HTML pages under the "_site" directory.
 Just serve this folder with the HTML server of your choice :

-* On your remote server
+* Apache on a remote server
 * Drop it on a S3 bucket (using [S3 static website](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) for example)
-* Copy to your Dropbox public folder (no really, don't do that..) etc
+* Copy to your Dropbox public folder (no really, don't do that..)<br>
+etc

-2) Or you can also use the hosting service github pages.
-Just create a repo using the following convention for the name of the repo:
+2) Or you can use the hosting service github pages.
+Just create a repo using the following name convention :

 ```
 your_github_username.github.io